 She wants to drive up to Carolina Beach to meet the people she missed the last time.
 I hope I’m here when she returns.
 I want to see if we have more in common than an invisible line and a curiosity about the parts of the world we can’t see from the shore.

 If she returns in the summer, the beach will smell like suntan lotion.
 It will take an hour to make it from the back of the line on the boardwalk to the cash register at Britt’s Donuts.
 People will surf here, just like they’ve been doing every summer since the 1940s.
 And the kids will be out.
 They’ll be playing in the waves.
 They’ll build sand castles.
 They’ll dig holes, just like I used to.
 They’ll look out to the east toward Rabat, 4,000 miles away.
 And maybe way out there, someone will be staring back at them, listening to the ocean and wondering.

 - Out west, Carolina Beach is on the same latitude as Los Angeles, California, while North Carolina’s northern border, if extended out, would pass near Monterey, California.

 - The northern border is parallel to the southern edge of Spain, just north of the rock of Gibraltar.

 - The southern border is north of Casablanca, which is more in line with Myrtle Beach, South Carolina.

 - Heading south from Carolina Beach, you hit the Bahamas west of Nassau, Cuba east of Havana, and Panama’s Darién Gap, an impassible bit of jungle that keeps the Pan American Highway from connecting North America to the South.

 - You wouldn’t end up in China at all, but rather the soggy bottom of the southern Indian Ocean.

 Jeremy Markovich is the special projects producer at WCNC-TV in Charlotte.
-Jeremy’s most recent story for Our State was “Highlands” (April 2012).
+Find more of his archived stories here.